-You can also create your own quests using the Quest Diagram.
+You can also create your own quests using the QUEST FORM.
 First you have to determine the role and event bonds between the characters using the BOND DIAGRAM.
 Then you should build the plot allocating the event cards on it´s proper sequence slots:

 The action rules below apply for the RPG, Boardgame and Cardgame.
 They all use the same Numeral Deck and Action Tables:

 (Click here if the card drawer background doesn’t load)

 - The GM will tell the player what aspect of action is required: spiritual, emotional, mental or physical.

 - The role player picks one card form the Numeral Deck and sums the number to the point value of the Competency that is being tested.